ucsb-cs184-f23/pj-android-02/team/sprint03/lect14.md

 Hanson is working on getting the expiration time slider set up in the request form and figuring out how to make jobs auto cancel when the time is up.

-Dylan worked on documentation and created a simple design document.
+Dylan approved a PR and created a simple design document.

 Luke started working on default info page.